szczyglis-dev/py-gpt/README.md

 ## Files I/O

 The plugin allows for file management within the local filesystem.
-It enables the model to create, read, write and query files located in the `data` directory, which can be found in the user's work directory.
-With this plugin, the AI can also generate Python code files and thereafter execute that code within the user's system.
+It enables the model to create, read, write and query files located in the active `data` workdir.
+Normally this is `<profile workdir>/data`; if the current conversation belongs to a project with **Use shared workdir** disabled, the project's configured directory is used instead.
+The plugin and its current-working-directory tool resolve this path dynamically for the conversation that invoked the operation.

 Plugin capabilities include: